aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 To use the authentication plugin, you set a Region-specific instance of SigV4AuthProvider as the authentication provider, as in the following example.

 1. Call `addContactPoints` on the builder with a collection of `java.net.InetSocketAddress` instances corresponding to the endpoints for your Region.
 Contact points are the endpoints that the driver will connect to.
-For a full list of endpoints and Regions in the documentation, see [Service Endpoints for Amazon Managed Cassandra Service (Coming soon)](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).
+For a full list of endpoints and Regions in the documentation, see [Service Endpoints for Amazon Managed Cassandra Service](https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.endpoints.html).
 1. Add an SSL context by calling `withSslContext` on the builder.
 This uses the trust store defined previously to negotiate SSL on the connection to the endpoints.
 SSL is required for Amazon Managed Cassandra Service.
 Without this setting, connections will time out and fail.
 1. Set the local data center to the region name, in this example it is `us-east-2`.
 The local data center is used by the driver for routing of requests, and it is required when the builder is constructed with `addContactPoints`.
 1. Set the authentication provider to a new instance of `software.aws.mcs.auth.SigV4AuthProvider`.
 The `SigV4AuthProvider` is the authentication handler provided by the plugin for performing SigV4 authentication.
 You can specify the Region for the endpoints that you’re using in the constructor for `SigV4AuthProvider`, as in the following example.
 Or, you can set the environment variable or system property as shown previously.